igniterealtime/Openfire/README.md

 Only a few users have access for for filling bugs in the tracker.
 New users should:

-1. Create a forums account (only e-mail is a requirement, you can skip all the other fields).
+1. Create a Discourse account
-2. Login to a forum account
+2. Login to a Discourse account
-3. Press New in your toolbar and choose Discussion
+3. Click on the New Topic button
-4. Choose the [Openfire Dev forum](http://community.igniterealtime.org/community/developers/openfire_dev) of Openfire and add the tag 'bug_report' to your new post
+4. Choose the [Openfire Dev category](https://discourse.igniterealtime.org/c/openfire/openfire-dev) and provide a detailed description of the bug.

 Please search for your issues in the bug tracker before reporting.